borismatam/JAVA_MISSION_1_BORIS/Students/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources in this folder would be found the models of student, rank and their test.
+Also the main class App wich is the maun to run the proyect
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.